-- The materials guide teachers in responding to student trends in performance throughout the lesson cycle.
-The observation opportunities documented in the "Observation Checkpoints Guide" offer teacher suggestions for addressing student responses from observation checkpoints, dictation and transfer, and daily skill checks.
-The "Observation Checkpoints Guide" found in the "Assessment Guide" is for teachers to use in the lesson.
+- The materials guide teachers in responding to student trends in performance through the lesson cycle.
+The observation opportunities document in the "Observation Checkpoints Guide" offers teacher suggestions for addressing student responses from observation checkpoints, dictation and transfer, and daily skill checks.
+The "Observation Checkpoints Guide" found in the "Assessment Guide" is for use during functions in the lesson and designated in the teacher guide as an "Observational Checkpoint."
 The "Observation Checkpoints Guide" provides a scoring guide to inform effective note-taking in the "Student Observation Panel" and frequent recording of trending error types (phonemic awareness, encoding, decoding, and transfer) and is available in digital or print format. - The materials provide guidance for using the included tasks and activities to respond to student performance trends on assessments.
 "Real-Time Coaching: The Review and Transfer Day: Part II" guides using student choice boards in the "Multi-Skill Sets."
 These choice boards offer activities for students based on their level of need.
 They inform small-group instruction and assign students tasks and activities based on their assessment performance throughout the instructional framework of each skill set. - The supplemental materials can be accessed through the dropdown menu found by clicking the file folder icon in the teacher guide.
 The "Lesson Toolkit" resources inform teachers of options for reteaching and intervention lessons based on student assessment performance. - The materials guide the use of tasks and activities to respond to student needs within the "Teacher Guidance For Meeting The Needs Of All Learners" section; a flow chart is provided to demonstrate guidance for teachers' instructional decisions based on data.
 The flow chart includes guidance for tasks and activities to respond to students' assessment performance.
 The "Most Common Word Toolkit" consists of an instructional script and activities to address student performance trends on evaluations.